gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-script.md

 />
 ```

+Duplicate scripts (scripts with the same `id` or `src` attributes) will execute `onLoad` and `onError` callbacks despite not being injected into the DOM.

-This enables the ability to load scripts dependently.
+Access to the `onLoad` and `onError` callbacks also enables the ability to load scripts dependently.
 Here's an example showing how to load the second script after the first:

 ```tsx
 import React, { useState } from "react"